Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Introduction

-While NEGF simulations have been demonstrated to accurately capture quantum transport in QCLs,\cite{lee_PRB_2002,wacker_JSTQE_2013} they are very computationally demanding, especially for low-wavelength devices, where a large energy and in-plane wavevector range must be considered.
+NEGF simulations accurately capture quantum transport in QCLs \cite{lee_PRB_2002,wacker_JSTQE_2013}, but are computationally demanding.
 Density-matrix models offer a compromise between speed an accuracy.
-They are capable of describing partially-coherent transport and require considerably less computational resources than NEGF.
-Despite the advantage in computational complexity, previous theoretical work on QCLs using density-matrix approaches have significant drawbacks.
-One drawback is the simplified treatment of in-plane dynamics, where either a thermal distribution (Maxwell or Fermi-Dirac) is assumed~\cite{kumar_PRB_2009,lindskog_APL_2014}, or the density matrix is assumed to be separable into the cross-plain and in-plane directions (same in-plane distribution assumed for all subbands).\cite{iotti_RPP_2005} However, QCLs operate far from equilibrium, so in-plane distributions can deviate strongly from a thermal distribution and in-plane distributions can vary drastically between subbands.\cite{shi_JAP_2014,lindskog_APL_2014,jonasson_JCEL_2016} Another drawback with existing density-matrix approaches is that transport is treated semiclassically within a subregion of a device (typically a single stage separated by thick injection barriers), while coupling between adjacent subregions is treated quantum mechanically using phenomological dephasing times.~\cite{kumar_PRB_2009,lindskog_APL_2014,terazzi_NJP_2010,callebaut_JAP_2005}
+They are capable of describing partially coherent transport and require considerably less computational resources than NEGF.
+Previous theoretical work on QCLs using density-matrix approaches features various approximations: simplified treatment of in-plane dynamics, where either a thermal distribution (Maxwell or Fermi-Dirac) is assumed~\cite{kumar_PRB_2009,lindskog_APL_2014} or the density matrix is assumed to be separable into the cross-plain and in-plane directions (same in-plane distribution assumed for all subbands) \cite{iotti_RPP_2005}, both of which may pose a problem because QCLs operate far from equilibrium, so in-plane distributions can deviate strongly from a thermal distribution and in-plane distributions can vary drastically between subbands \cite{shi_JAP_2014,lindskog_APL_2014,jonasson_JCEL_2016}; semiclassical treatment within a subregion of a device (typically a single stage separated by thick injection barriers), while coupling between adjacent subregions is treated quantum mechanically using phenomological dephasing times~\cite{kumar_PRB_2009,lindskog_APL_2014,terazzi_NJP_2010,callebaut_JAP_2005}; a Redfield equation of motion for the density matrix that does not require the adoption of an artificially localized basis, which is important in THz QCLs ~\cite{pan2017density}; a completely positive equation of motion for the density matrix with model dissipative terms of the Lindblad form and empirical parameters \cite{Jirauschek2019_MaxwellBloch_AdvancedTheoSimulation}.

-In this paper we derive a computationally tractable density-matrix model applicable for QCLs in the midinfrared and THz regime.
-The model is an improvement over previous density-matrix approaches in the following aspects: (1) Full in-plane dynamics are included without assuming a thermal distribution or separation of the DM into in-plane and cross-plane components.
-(2) The entire simulation domain is treated on an equal footing, supplanting the need for phenomenological dephasing times to describe coupling through thick potential barriers.
-(3) Nonparabolicity in the band-structure is treated using a 3-band $\dpr{k}{p}$ model, while previous models incorporated nonparabolicity via an energy-dependent effective mass, which requires additional approximations and has the unwanted results of nonorthogonal eigenstates~\cite{ekenberg_PRB_1989,jirauschek_APR_2014}.
-The model is based on a Markovian master equation for the density matrix that preserves positivity and accounts for the relevant scattering mechanisms with phonons, impurities, interface roughness, and random alloy scattering.